africanvisionmalawi/avm-site/src/pages/education/index.md

   photo: "/img/page-links/link-building-schools.jpg"
   url: "/education/building-a-school-at-masiye/"
 - linkTitle: Project4Africa
-  linkText: Project4Africa have supported us in raising funds to build Namanyanga
+  linkText: have raised funds to build Namanyanga School, a teacher's house and pre-school
-    School, a teacher's house and pre-school with feeding centre.
+    with feeding centre.
 They have also funded a Maternity Unit.
   photo: "/img/page-links/link-project4africa.jpg"
   url: "/projects/project4africa/"
 columns: